justinmeiners/efficient-programming-with-components/13_searching.md

 Even when the book is written by famous people.
 I'll show you how to write it.

-[^bsearch-generics-hard]: C does not have `template` or any other type safe form of generics.
+[^bsearch-generics-hard]: C does not have a type safe form of generics like `template`.
     This makes it difficult to write reusable components in the way Alex teaches.
-  As a workaround, one can use `void*` as a pointer to any type.
+    The workaround used by `bsearch` and `qsort` is to return `void *` which is a pointer to any type.
-  This is the method used by `bsearch` and `qsort`.

 ### What is correct code?